 - Documented adherence to AICPA SSTS Section 1.3.
 Newer questionnaires now include this — the SSTS addressing data privacy is a professional standard, and carriers ask whether the firm has written policies aligned with it.

-This is the actual scoring rubric most carriers apply, and it lines up closely with the IRS Security Six.
+This is the control stack current applications keep asking firms to prove, and it lines up closely with the IRS Security Six.

 The crime and social-engineering rider — read it carefully